MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/plan-upgrade-previous-versions-office.md

 - **Purchase Office Home &amp; Student**.
 If you choose this option, you'll make a one-time purchase and then install Office on your Windows PC or Mac.
 This isn't a subscription; it's a one-time, perpetual use license for one computer.
 View the [requirements](http://office.com/systemrequirements), and then choose the version you want to use.
     - If your Windows PC is running Windows 10, consider getting [Office Home & Student 2019](https://www.microsoft.com/p/office-home-student-2019/cfq7ttc0k7c8).
-    - If your Windows PC is running Windows 7, 8, or 8.1 and you are not upgrading to Windows 10 at this time, consider getting Office Home & Student 2016 from an authorized reseller.
+    - If your Windows PC is running Windows 7, 8, or 8.1 and you are not upgrading to Windows 10 at this time, consider getting Office Home & Student 2016 (or another edition of Microsoft Office) from an authorized reseller.

 You can also choose not to upgrade at this time.
 Your Office apps will continue to run.
-(You can see timelines for Office support dates [here](https://go.microsoft.com/fwlink/p/?linkid=2085724).)
+(Timelines for Office support dates are available [here](https://go.microsoft.com/fwlink/p/?linkid=2085724).)
 However, upgrading will give you access to new and improved features, including security updates.

 ## What is Microsoft 365?